 Spend less on your least favourite car costs: gas and car insurance

-Gas prices have increased, Canada-wide, and it is unknown when they'll come back down.
+Gas prices have increased, Canada-wide, since the start of the year and who knows when they'll come back down.
 Increasingly pinched at the pump, Canadians more than ever, are looking for ways to save on two of their least favourite car costs: gas and car insurance.

 On most major Canadian highways the posted limit is 100 km/h.
 If you have a heavy foot and like to increase your cruising speed from 100 to 120 km/h, you are also increasing your vehicle's fuel consumption by about 20 per cent.
 Do you really want to buy 20 per cent more gas at today's prices?